 Nowadays, most smartphones keep track of your steps, so there’s no need to buy an external pedometer.
 Plus, when you buy a pedometer you have to remember to wear it, whereas you probably have your phone on you at all times.

 Going to the gym might not be an option right now — or you might not feel comfortable using a gym — but this doesn’t mean you should spend thousands of dollars on expensive gym equipment.
 You’re likely to abandon the equipment as soon as you’re safely able to hit the gym again, and that pricey treadmill or exercise bike will just remain an eyesore in your living room.
 There are plenty of exercises you can do using just your body weight, or you can invest in lower-cost equipment like hand weights and resistance bands.

-Juicers can be very expensive, and it also requires a ton of fresh produce to make a single juice.
+Juicers can be very expensive, and it requires a ton of fresh produce to make a single glass of juice.
 There’s also a lot of time and cleanup involved.
 Unless you’re prepared to spend 10 to 15 minutes every morning to create a cup of juice, you’re probably better off shelling out the cash for an already bottled pressed juice.

 14. Other Expensive Kitchen Gadgets

 Juicers aren’t the only kitchen gadget you’ll likely regret buying.
 There are a number of appliances on the market that only have a single, very specific use, so likely won’t be worth the investment.
 Do you really need an egg cooker, dehydrator or pasta maker?
-Probably not, and these are gadgets you’ll likely use once or twice and then never again.
+Probably not, and these are gadgets you’ll probably use once or twice and then never again.